 Tough lobby wants more Horizon funding

 For those concerned about the budget cuts to Horizon and InvestEU, there is a chance that this demand made by the European Parliament will be met.
 After all, Member States themselves also benefit economically from these sorts of EU investments in start-ups and scientific research.
 Muresan is supported in his stance by the German Rasmus Andresen, the direct negotiator working on behalf of the European Parliament.
 Andresen stated that he wants the heads of government to reverse the proposed cuts to the research budget for Horizon, InvestEU, and the Erasmus+ funding program for the youth.

 Another persistent complaint that MEPs reiterated during last week’s debate concerns the cutback in the public health program.
 In this, money is made available for research into combating diseases such as cancer along with the ongoing digitalization of health care.
 Digitalization is a key tool for the exchange of, for example, (anonymous) patient data for research into e.g. effective treatment of COVID-19 infections.
 Andresen said that he could not comprehend that decision, especially now when the world is being crippled by the corona pandemic.

 The question is whether the unrelenting criticism from MEPs of the 27 government leaders’ agreement is justified on all counts.
-The 2021-2027 MFF, with a budget of €1074 billion, will soon have about the same budget as the current EU MFF, which was initially decided by 28 Member States.
+The 2021-2027 MFF, with a budget of €1074 billion, will soon have almost the same budget as the current EU MFF, which was initially funded by 28 Member States.
 (The EU MFF encompasses the current period which is to end on 31 December this year).
 That amount of money, despite the fact that the net contribution from the UK is no longer factored in owing to Brexit.